SeldonIO/alibi/docs-gb/api/alibi/utils/lang_model.md

 is_subword_prefix(token: str) -> bool
 ```

-Checks if the given token is a part of the tail of a word.
-Note that a word can

-be split in multiple tokens (e.g., ``word = [head_token tail_token_1 tail_token_2 ... tail_token_k]``).
-Each language model has a convention on how to mark a tail token.
-For example
-`DistilbertBaseUncased` and `BertBaseUncased` have the tail tokens prefixed with the special
-set of characters ``'##'``.
-On the other hand, for `RobertaBase` only the head token is prefixed
-with the special character ``'Ġ'`` and thus we need to check the absence of the prefix to identify
-the tail tokens.
-We call those special characters `SUBWORD_PREFIX`.
-Due to different conventions,
-this method has to be implemented for each language model.
-See module docstring for namings.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `token` | `str` |  | Token to be checked if it is a subword. |